-Bring your vaccination records to your immigration medical examination: If you show the physician the proof of your past vaccinations, you can avoid getting them again, and paying for them!
+Bring your vaccination records to your immigration medical examination: If you show the physician proof of your past vaccinations, you can avoid getting them again, and paying for them!
 The physician will determine which vaccines are appropriate for your age.

-Internationally adopted children under the age of ten are not required to have vaccinations before they enter the United States.
+Internationally adopted children under the age of 10 are not required to have vaccinations before they enter the United States.
 However, they will be required to have their vaccinations completed within 30 days of arrival.
 Vaccinations that are against your religious beliefs will not be required.

 Though it's not an outright ground of inadmissibility, pregnancy can result in denial of a woman's application for a B-2 visitor visa.
 This is due to a 2020 U.S. State Department (DOS) amendment to its regulations, with the goal of preventing "birth tourism," or the practice of coming to the U.S. to deliver one's child so that the child can automatically obtain U.S. citizenship.
 Under the new rule, a noncitizen who will give birth during the period of time her tourist visa is valid will be presumed to be visiting the U.S. for the purpose of obtaining U.S. citizenship for the child.